analogpixel/til/til/python-modules-requirementstxt.md

-# Python define modules to install
+# Python define required modules to install from file

 If you want to keep track of what modules your python program needs to run, you can store them in a text file and call that with pip.
 Great for when you